 Note: When referring to service translation rules, we refer to translating the source ip of traffic to a desired source ip address.
-To change the source address of outbound packets for a particular service, a service_translation rule must be added, see the following example:
+To change the source address of outbound packets for a particular service, a service\translation rule must be added, see the following example:

 The following rule contains a list of outbound services along with the changed source address for the service packets.
-Navigating to the firewall/service_translation endpoint, you can add a new translation rule by using the add command.
-Note: Only services which use tcp or udp protocols are valid.
+Navigating to the firewall/service\translation endpoint, you can add a new translation rule by using the add command.
+Note: Only services which use top or udp protocols are valid.